 - Hanger (hook)

-Note: Please grab your Ultimate Step by Step Hanging Basket Guide with the form below.
+Note: Please grab your Ultimate Step by Step Hanging Basket Guide with the form HERE.

-My makeshift portable potting table is my favorite way to garden, since it makes it so easy to move my gardening items to the area where I am working.
+My makeshift portable potting table is my favorite way to the garden since it makes it so easy to move my gardening items to the area where I am working.

 Step by Step Hanging Baskets

 - Purchase or gather plants, soil, tools, planter baskets, hooks, watering devices, seeds (see the above lists)

 - Setup your makeshift potting bench (or use a real one)

 - I place the basket on the top of the “table” and start by adding the plastic drip tray then I add the tall plants in the center with a little soil